Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Dirac quantization, special K ahler, and RG flow conditions

-Another interesting result of constructing the explicit solutions is that we find that the special K\"ahler geometries for the $\{{I_2}^3\}$ and $\{{I_1}^2,I_4\}$ deformations of the $I_0^*$ singularity are the same \cite{Argyres:2015gha}.
+Another interesting result of constructing the explicit solutions is that we find that the special K\"ahler geometries for the $\{{I_2}^3\}$ and $\{{I_1}^2,I_4\}$ deformations of the $I_0^*$ singularity are very closely realted \cite{Argyres:2015gha}.
 Their SW curves are related by a 2-isogeny: a 2-to-1 map which rescales the low energy $\U(1)$ gauge coupling by a factor of $\sqrt2$.
 This rescales electric and magnetic charges by opposite factors of $\sqrt2$, which is what is required to change from the $\{{I_2}^3\}$ pattern which has both charges normalized to $Q=\sqrt2$ to the $\{{I_1}^2,I_4\}$ pattern which has some $Q=1$ and some $Q=2$ states.
-Both these curves describe the $\cN=2^*$ $\SU(2)$ gauge theory which has an adjoint hypermutiplet and has $\cN=4$ supersymmetry when the hypermultiplet is massless.\footnote{The $\{{I_2}^3\}$ form of the curve is the one constructed originally in \cite{Seiberg:1994aj}.} It is interesting to note that, copying the discussion given in section 4.5 of \cite{Tachikawa:2013kta}, the $\{{I_1}^2,I_4\}$ form of the curve has one weak coupling limit where the light electric degrees of freedom have charges normalized to be multiples of 1 and the magnetic monopoles have charges normalized to be multiples of 2, and a second weak coupling limit which is the same but with ``electric" and ``magnetic" interchanged.
-These match with the expected charge quantizations in the two S-dual weakly coupled descriptions of the $\cN=2^*$ $\SU(2)$ theory, the first with global form of the gauge group the simply connected ${\rm SU}(2)$, and the second with gauge group ${\rm SO}(3)\cong{\rm SU}(2)/\Z_2$ \cite{Goddard:1976qe}.
-The $\{{I_2}^3\}$ form of the curve, on the other hand, has both electric and magnetic charges quantized in the same units.
-Both descriptions are consistent with S duality since all the actual (dynamical) states in this theory (on $\R^4$) have ``2-ality" 0 so are not sensitive to the global form of the gauge group.
+Both these curves are expected to describe the $\cN=2^*$ $\SU(2)$ gauge theory which has an adjoint hypermutiplet and has $\cN=4$ supersymmetry when the hypermultiplet is massless.\footnote{The $\{{I_2}^3\}$ form of the curve is the one constructed originally in \cite{Seiberg:1994aj}.} It is interesting to note that, copying the discussion given in section 4.5 of \cite{Tachikawa:2013kta}, the $\{{I_1}^2,I_4\}$ form of the curve has one weak coupling limit where the light electric degrees of freedom have charges normalized to be multiples of 1 and the magnetic monopoles have charges normalized to be multiples of 2, and a second weak coupling limit which is the same but with ``electric" and ``magnetic" interchanged.
+These match with the expected \cite{Goddard:1976qe} charge quantizations in the two S-dual weakly coupled descriptions of the $\cN=2^*$ $\SU(2)$ theory, the first with global form of the gauge group the simply connected ${\rm SU}(2)$, and the second with gauge group ${\rm SO}(3)\cong{\rm SU}(2)/\Z_2$.
+Indeed, the dependence of the $I^*_0\to\{{I_1}^2,I_4\}$ geometry on the exactly marginal coupling shows that that coupling takes values in a fundamental domain of the modular group $\G^0(2)\subset PSL(2,\Z)$, which is the expected GNO duality group \cite{Goddard:1976qe}.
+The $I^*_0\to\{{I_2}^3\}$ geometry, on the other hand, has both electric and magnetic charges quantized in the same units, and its marginal coupling takes values in a fundamental domain of the full $PSL(2,\Z)$ modular group.
+The interpretation of this latter theory is less certain, and is discussed in \cite{Argyres:2016yzz}.